Bounds on Separating Redundancy of Linear Codes and Rates of X-Codes: Abstract

 \section{Abstract}

-It is known that any linear code allows for a decoding strategy that treats errors and erasures separately over an error-erasure channel.
-In particular, a carefully designed parity-check matrix makes efficient erasure correction possible through iterative decoding while instantly providing the necessary parity-check equations for independent error correction on demand.
-The separating redundancy of a given linear code is the number of parity-check equations in a smallest parity-check matrix that has the required property for this error-erasure separation.
+An error-erasure channel is a simple noise model that introduces both errors and erasures.
+While the two types of errors can be corrected simultaneously with error-correcting codes, it is also known that any linear code allows for first correcting errors and then erasures in two-step decoding.
+In particular, a carefully designed parity-check matrix not only allows for separating erasures from errors but also makes it possible to efficiently correct erasures.
+The separating redundancy of a linear code is the number of parity-check equations in a smallest parity-check matrix that has the required property for this error-erasure separation.
 In a sense, it is a parameter of a linear code that represents the minimum overhead for efficiently separating erasures from errors.
 While several bounds on separating redundancy are known, there still remains a wide gap between upper and lower bounds except for a few limited cases.
 In this paper, using probabilistic combinatorics and design theory, we improve both upper and lower bounds on separating redundancy.
+We also show a relation between parity-check matrices for error-erasure separation and special matrices, called X-codes, for data compaction circuits in VLSI testing.
+This leads to an exponentially improved bound on the size of an optimal X-code.